How to get yourself hired!

 - Volunteer or look for work experience in your desired field.
 It may be for free but that experience will be INVALUABLE when you’re applying for your job

 - Check out for online courses and resources to boost your skills and make sure you’re workplace ready.
-Look into a course a free course Excel or check out our Skillsroad online courses.
+Look into a free online course that suits your interests, or check out our Skillsroad online courses.